mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 The response should be sent to the device.
 The device is expected to store the deviceCode within its storage in a safe manner.
 This device code is used during the capture stage.

 {% hint style="info" %}
-The device once registered for a specific purpose can not be changed after successful registration.
-The device can only be used for that specific mosip process.
+The device once registered for a specific purpose can not be changed after a successful registration.
+The device can only be used for that specific MOSIP process.
 {% endhint %}

 ## De-Register